 Please remember to specify the correct answer to all items submitted.
 The following format is provided as an example of the proper format:

 Correct Item Format:

-: Assigned by the ABB Office
+: Assigned by the ABB/ABOR Office

-CO: Insert the Content Outline position here (e.g. I.A)
+: Insert the Content Outline position here (e.g. I.A)

-CORRECT: Insert the correct answer (e.g. D)
+: Insert the correct answer (e.g. D)

-REFERENCE: D is correct it is the most common start codon seen in eukaryotes see Biochemistry, Webster and Milton Editors, 2nd Edition, 2007; page 121, paragraph 3.
+: Some scenario questions, due to the complexity, may require an explanation of why the correct answer is correct and the incorrect answers are incorrect along with more than one reference.
 A is Serine; B is Histidine; and C is Valine.
-Therefore, A, B, and C are incorrect see Biochemistry, Webster and Milton Editors, 2nd Edition, 2007; page 121, paragraph 3.
+Therefore, A, B, and C are incorrect.
+See Biochemistry, Webster and Milton, 2nd Edition, 2007; page 121, paragraph 3.
 A is wrong because it is a stop codon.
 B is wrong because it is a stop codon.
 C is a start codon but is only seen in lower organisms such as prokaryotes.

 Which of the following is the eukaryotic translation start codon?